rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-08-30_credit_score.md

     - You take a a loan with Loqbox, but you don't get the money!
 Consider the loan as a “locked” interest-free loan.
-    - Then you repay the loan by £20 pounds per month from your loqbox account.
+    - Then you repay the loan by £20 per month from your loqbox account.
     - Memberships: Loqbox Lite(£0/year) or Full(£3/week)
+    - Full membership provides additional features to save and boost credit score.
+Check website.
     - Weekly Loqbox Membership fee.
 Is paid Via your debit card (Can be made monthly payments into Loqbox Save, £3 per week = £153 for year)
-    - Loqbox reports your on-time payments to credit agencies.
+    - Loqbox reports your on-time payments and repayments to credit agencies.
     - Your credit score increases! - WINNER
     - After a year you can get the £240, for "free", if you open up a bank account with one of the Loqbox partner banks, otherwise, a £30 fee applies to transfer funds to a non-partner account.
-    - Memberships provides additional features to save and boost credit score.
-    - Net effect of signing up is £240 - £153 = £ 87.  (or less £30, if you don't use partner bank. then you get £57 )
+    - Net effect of signing up is £240 - £153 = £ 87.  (or less £30, if you don't use partner bank. then you get £57 assuming full membership )

 4. **Check Your Credit Score (UK)**